 The Parade Masterplan

-The City of Norwood Payneham & St Peters is developing a Masterplan for The Parade, Norwood which will guide the redevelopment of this significant mainstreet precinct.
+The City of Norwood Payneham & St Peters has developed a Masterplan for The Parade, Norwood which will guide the redevelopment of this significant mainstreet precinct.

 Why a Masterplan